 \begin{definition}[Constellation, see Figure~\ref{fig:constellation}] Let $k\geq 1$ be an integer.
 A \emph{$k$-constellation} is a map, equipped with a coloring of its vertices with colors in $\{0,1,2,\dots,k\}$, such that \begin{enumerate} \item each vertex colored by $0$ ($k$, respectively) has only neighbours of color $1$ ($k-1$ respectively), \item for any $0 < i < k$ and for any vertex $v$ colored by $i$, each corner of $v$ separates vertices colored by $i-1$ and $i+1$. \end{enumerate} \end{definition}

-The \emph{degree} of a face in a $k$-constellation is the number of corners of colour $0$ it contains, which is the same as the number of corners of colour $k$, and as half the number of corners of any other colour.
+The \emph{degree} of a face in a $k$-constellation is the number of corners of colour $0$ it contains, which is the same as the number of corners of colour $k$, and as half the number of corners of any other colour (the \emph{color} of a corner is the color of the vertex it is incident to).
+The \emph{degree} of a vertex of color $0$ or $k$ in a $k$-constellation is the number of its adjacent corners, while the degree of a vertex of color $i \in [1..k-1]$ in a $k$-constellation is half the number of its adjacent corners.
 The \emph{size} of a constellation $\bM$ is its number of corners of colour $0$ and is denoted by $|\bM|$.
-A constellation of size $n$ is \emph{labelled} if its corners of colour $0$ are labelled with the integers from $1$ to $n$, and if each such corner carries an (arbitrary) orientation.
-A constellation is \emph{rooted} if it is equipped with a distinguished oriented corner of colour $0$, called the \emph{root} (if the constellation is already labelled, the orientation of the root corner is already given, but for unlabelled maps, this orientation is part of the information given by the rooting).
+In particular any $k$-constellation $\bM$ has $k\cdot|\bM|$ edges.
+A constellation of size $n$ is \emph{labeled} if its corners of colour $0$ are labeled with the integers from $1$ to $n$, and if each such corner carries an (arbitrary) orientation.
+A constellation is \emph{rooted} if it is equipped with a distinguished oriented corner of colour $0$, called the \emph{root} (if the constellation is already labeled, the orientation of the root corner is already given, but for unlabeled maps, this orientation is part of the information given by the rooting).